How to Say Thank You to Your Babysitter

 Say It With Words

 Who doesn’t love hearing that they’re appreciated?
-Tell your sitter how much you value her help.
+Tell your sitter how much you value their help.

-• There’s a reason greeting cards are still popular.
-A nice card with a handwritten and heartfelt “thank you” goes a long way.
+• A nice card with a handwritten and heartfelt “thank you” goes a long way.
 If you know a store your teen likes, you could add a gift card.

-• Help your sitter out by writing a glowing reference she can use to get other babysitting jobs and expand her business.
-(However, if your sitter is really great, you might find it hard to share her with other parents!)
+• Help your sitter out by writing a glowing reference they can use to get other babysitting jobs and expand their business.
+(However, if your sitter is really great, you might find it hard to share them with other parents!)

-• Offer to serve as a reference for your sitter if she applies for a job or internship or write a letter of recommendation for her college application.
+• Offer to serve as a reference for your sitter if they apply for a job or internship or write a letter of recommendation for their college application.

 Lastly, and most simply, give your babysitter a raise.
 It’s THE best way to say “thank you” and keep any babysitter’s loyalty!

 Has your sitter taken a babysitting preparation course?
-If not, consider chatting with her parents about signing her up for Safe Sitter®.
+If not, consider chatting with their parents about signing them up for Safe Sitter®.
 Use our Find a Class tool.

 Quarterly Newsletter